• Request Info

 • Mentor Applications Close: August 11th

-• Virtual Mentor Training and Orientation (optional): August 11th – September 1st
+• Virtual Mentor Training Guide Available (optional): Late August

-• Mentorship Meetings Commence: Mid-September – Late April
+• Mentorship Meetings Commence: October – Late April

 • Baker Mentor Celebration: April (optional)